 Innovecs: Can you tell a few words about your W@W program that is aimed to thank and reward employees.
 How did this program start and is it successful in boosting people’s morale?

 SG: W@W program had started before I joined the company and we still do our best to enhance it.
-We look forward not only to keep it the way it is now but also keep in mind some new great initiatives for 2017 to enhance it and promote healthy lifestyle beyond.
+We look forward not only to keep it the way it is now but also keep in mind some new great initiatives for 2017 to enhance it and promote a healthy lifestyle beyond.
 I will be happy to tell more in April when we plan a W@W program relaunch.
-It also has a special recognition outside Innovecs as the program received HR Branding award back in 2015 so this focus on healthy lifestyle is of great interest and is supported by other companies in the industry.
+It also has a special recognition outside Innovecs as the program received HR Branding award back in 2015 so this focus on a healthy lifestyle is of great interest and is supported by other companies in the industry.

 SG: Unsurprisingly, salary is one of the top factors that influence employees’ productivity.
 At the same time, according to the Genesis Associates survey, apart from salary worries teams are interested in other incentives like extra time off and paid vacation.
 For every team, you need to understand what are key drivers for them and once you’ve done this research, you can create a comp & ben program that fits with their interests.
 To me though motivation is more the result of internal factors and even with regular salary increases, employees who are not driven by their project will unlikely to perform better.
 So before starting with the comp & ben program development, hire those people who are passionate about what they do.